-The division is done with a rest initialized to 0x7FFF, and an inversion of the CRC bits is performed before transmission.
+The division is done with the rest initialized to 0x7FFF, and an inversion of the CRC bits is performed before transmission.

-However, since the CRC is calculated automatically from the identifier, command and data fields by the TSS463, it need not concern the user of the circuit.
-When the frame check sequence has been transmitted, the transmitting module must transmit an End Of Data (EOD) sequence, followed by the ACKnowledge field (ACK) and the End Of Frame sequence (EOF) to terminate the transfer.
+However, since the CRC is calculated automatically from the identifier, command and data fields by the TSS463C, it need not concern the user of the circuit.
+When the frame check sequence has been transmitted, the transmitting module must transmit an End Of Data (EOD) sequence, followed by the ACKnowledge field (ACK) and the End of Frame sequence (EOF) to terminate the transfer.

-Figure 19.
-Acknowledge Sequences.
+Figure 16.
+Acknowledge Sequences

-7.3.
 Frame Examples

 The frames transmitted on the VAN bus are generated by several modules, each supplying different parts of the message.
-Figure 20. through Figure 23. show the four frame types specified in the VAN standard, and what module is generating the different fields.
+Figure 17 through Figure 20 show the four frame types specified in the VAN standard, and the module that is generated by the different fields.

-- The most straightforward frame is the normal data frame in Figure 20.
-Like all other frames it is initiated with a SOF sequence.
-This sequence is generated by a bus master (not shown in figure).
-During this frame there is basically only one module transmitting with the only exception being the acknowledgement, generated by the receiving module if requested in the RAK bit. - The reply request frame with immediate reply in Figure 21. is the only frame in which a slave module can transmit data by filling it into the appropriate field.

-The only difference for the frame on the bus is that the R/W bit has changed state compared to the normal frame.

-This is a highly interactive frame where a bus master

-- generates the SOF and the initiator generates the identifier, the three first bits of the command, and the acknowledge.
-The RTR bit, the data field, the frame check, the EOD and the EOF are all generated by the replying module. - The reply request frame with deferred reply in Figure 22. is basically the same frame as the reply request frame with immediate reply, but since the requested module does not generate the RTR bit the requesting module will continue with the frame check, the EOD and the EOF. - During this frame the requested module will only generate the acknowledge, and only if this was requested by the initiator through the RAK bit. - Finally the deferred reply frame in Figure 23. which is sent when a module has prepared a reply for a reply request that has been received earlier. - This frame very closely mimics the normal data frame with the only exception being the R/W bit that has changed state.
+- The most straightforward frame is the normal data frame in Figure 17 Like all other frames it is initiated with a SOF sequence.
+This sequence is generated by a bus master (not shown in the figure). - During this frame there is basically only one module transmitting with the only exception being the acknowledgement, generated by the receiving module if requested in the RAK bit. - The reply request frame with immediate reply in Figure 18 is the only frame in that a slave module can transmit data by filling it into the appropriate field. - The only difference for the frame on the bus is that the R/W bit has changed state compared to the normal frame. - This is a highly interactive frame where a bus master generates the SOF and the initiator generates the identifier, the three first bits of the command, and the acknowledge.
+The RTR bit, the data field, the frame check, the EOD and the EOF are all generated by the replying module. - The reply request frame with deferred reply in Figure 19 is basically the same frame as the reply request frame with immediate reply, but since the requested module does not generate the RTR bit the requesting module will continue with the frame check, the EOD and the EOF. - During this frame the requested module will only generate the acknowledge, and only if this was requested by the initiator through the RAK bit. - Finally the deferred reply frame in Figure 20 that is sent when a module has prepared a reply for a reply request that has been received before.
+This frame very closely mimics the normal data frame with the only exception being the R/W bit that has changed state.